somnusjs/somnus/README.md

 ## Features

-Somnus is a very thin layer wrapping around the [Restify](https://www.npmjs.com/package/restify) NodeJS library.
+Somnus is a very thin layer wrapping around the [Restify](https://www.npmjs.com/package/restify) Node.js library.
 It aims to set up some basic features of a web/API framework by adding (sometimes opinionated) out-of-the-box configurations on top of the bare-bone Restify.
 In short, it helps you:

 - setup your web/API platform in the shortest time possible
 - implement the use of [Bunyan](https://www.npmjs.com/package/bunyan) logger by default.
 This in turn discourages the spam of `console.log` which seems convenient at first but eventually will turn your project into a mess